frodeaa/express-winston/Readme.md

       ),
       meta: true, // optional: control whether you want to log the meta data about the request (default to true)
       msg: "HTTP {{req.method}} {{req.url}}", // optional: customize the default logging message.
 E.g. "{{res.statusCode}} {{req.method}} {{res.responseTime}}ms {{req.url}}"
-      expressFormat: true, // Use the default Express/morgan request formatting.
-Enabling this will override any msg if true.
       ignoreRoute: function (req, res) { return false; } // optional: allows to skip some log messages based on request and/or response
     }));